dfailing/davidfailing.com/content/post/2021-05-18-kevin-kelly-s-unsolicited-advice/index.md

 * "... learn from those you disagree with..."
 * "...
 A deadline weeds out the extraneous and the ordinary.
 It prevents you from trying to make it perfect, so you have to make it different.
 Different is better."
-* "While listening to someone you love keep asking them `Is there more?`, until there is no more."
+* "While listening to someone you love keep asking them `Is there more?', until there is no more."
 * "Rule of 3 in conversation.
 To get to the real reason, ask a person to go deeper than what they just said.
 Then again, and once more.
 The third time's answer is close to the truth."
 * "The more you are interested in others, the more interesting they find you.
 To be interesting, be interested."
 * "...
 If you mess up, fess up.
 It's astounding how powerful this ownership is."